2015 | Academic

 In partner with Kim Gabosch and Samantha Shiminski

 Professors Matthew Tanteri and Keith Simon

-Featured on the Austin Statesman and Spectrum news.
+Featured in the Austin Statesman and on Spectrum news.

 Displayed at the Harry Ransom Center World of Wonders Gala

 and Voices Against Violence’s Take Back the Night.